dhakal79/Portfolio-project-MS4/README.md

 # 8. Deployment
   [Go to the top](#table-of-contents)

   The project was deployed to GitHub and pushed throughout the devlopment process.
 The project was also deployed to Heroku in the early stages of development to ensure that there weren't any issues later on in the project.
 Mannual deploy was selected within Heroku and has been deployed the latest versio/update in the project.

 ## 8.1 Method of Deployment
 ### 8.1.1 Installing Django and supporting libraries
 - In gitpod terminal, install Django and supporting libraries and create requirement files
 - Create a project "waterchanel" and app "blog"
 - Add installed app in the setting.py and migrate the chnages
+### 8.1.1 GitHub Repository
+- Set up project GitHub repository and user stories correctly
+- Ensure all requirements for the project are added to the requirements.txt file prior to deployment.
+The command **pip3 freeze --local > requirements.txt** was used to run in the terminal to do this.
+- All installed apps are added within setting.py under INSTALLED_APPS

 ### 8.1.2 Deploying to Heroku app
 - Create new Heroku app

-- Added database to app using "Heroku Postgres"
+- Added database

-- Set environment variables in env.py, "DATABASE_URL" and "SECRET_KEY"
+Steps for this were;

+i) Navigate to the resources tab for the app that has just been created. ii) In the Add-Ons section, search for the Heroku Postgres add on and submit an order form. iii)Select the Settings tab for the app. iv)Reveal Config Vars and copy the DATABASE_URL string provided. v) Create a env.py file within the project and use the copied string to create a DATABASE_URL environment variable.
+The Python OS module will be required for this.

+- Create a SECRET_KEY

+  i) Create a SECRET_KEY environment variable Within the env.py file ii) Add the SECRET_KEY variable in the settings tab of the Heroku app, reveal config vars and add the along with the corresponding string.

+- Update setting.py file

+Import dj_database_url and env.py into the settings.py file within the project as. import dj_database_url if os.path.isfile("env.py"):
+    import env
+- Update the default SECRET_KEY variable provided by Django to the SECRET_KEY environment variable.
+ SECRET_KEY = os.environ.get('SECRET_KEY')

 - Copy DATABASE_URL to Settings.py
 - Copy SECRET_KEY to Settings.py
 - Migrate Changes
-### 8.1.3 Get static and media files stored on Cloudinary:
+- Connect app to Cloudinary
+- Tell Django where the templates are stored
+- Update ALLOWED_HOSTS
+- Create a Procfile
+- Connect the GitHub repository to the Heroku App

+Note: I followed all the steps mentioned in the Django Blog Cheat Sheet provided by Code Institute.

  <a name="acknowledgement"></a>

 # 9. Acknowledgement
   [Go to the top](#table-of-contents)

 * Inspired from Hello Django and I think I can blog project from the code institute course
 * Thanks to my mentor Marcel Mulders for his constructive feedback
+* Thanks to the Code Institute tutor support team, who helped me develop my understanding throughout this project.
 * Thanks to Youtube videos and especially to Codemy.com videos on Django projects
+* Text in the blog post were taken from various sources in the internet